 The Company considers all highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-Cash equivalents consisted of money market funds as of September 30, 2020.
-As of December 31, 2019, the Company did not have cash equivalents.
+At June 30, 2021 and December 31, 2020, cash equivalents consisted of commercial paper and corporate bonds with maturity dates of less than three months at the date of acquisition and money market funds.